 An ESXi or ESX host temporarily loses network connectivity when a failover or failback event occurs.

 Virtual machines temporarily lose network connectivity when a failover or failback event occurs.

 A VMware High Availability (HA) isolation event occurs after one of the teamed NICs of the COS is unplugged and plugged in to a different port.

 When STP convergence is initiated it forces all of the physical switches in the STP domain to dump their forwarding tables and relearn the STP topology and all MAC addresses.
 This process can take between 30-50 seconds.
 During this time, no user data passes through the port.
 Some user applications can time out during this period.
 Connectivity is restored when the STP domain completes this convergence.To prevent the 30-50 second loss of connectivity during STP convergence, perform one of these options:

 - Set STP to Portfast on all switch ports that are connected to network adapters on an ESXi/ESX host.

 - To set STP to Portfast on all switch ports that are connected to network adapters on an ESXi/ESX host

 Portfast allows the ports to immediately be set back to the forwarding state and prevents the link state changes that occur on ESX/ESXi hosts from affecting the STP topology.
 Setting STP to Portfast prevents the 30-50 second loss of network connectivity.

 The command to set STP to Portfast depends on the model of the switch.
 As the command will be different from model to model and vendor to vendor, contact your physical switch vendor for more detailed information on how to configure the same.

-To set STP to Portfast on a Cisco switch, run the below command based on the switch model:
+To set STP to Portfast on a switch, run the below command based on the switch model:

 spanning-tree portfast trunk (for a trunk port)